ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 **Returned value**

-- The quarter of the year (1, 2, 3 or 4) of the given date/time
+- The quarter of the year (1, 2, 3 or 4) of the given date/time.
+[UInt8](../data-types/int-uint.md).

-Type: `UInt8`

 **Example**